 We are committed to remediating the control deficiencies that gave rise to the material weaknesses described above.
 Management is responsible for implementing changes and improvements to our internal control over financial reporting and for remediating the control deficiencies that gave rise to these material weaknesses.
-During fiscal 2020, we are enhancing our system of internal controls over financial reporting by implementing the plan of remediation described in Item 9A of the 2019 Form 10-K.
+During fiscal 2020, we have been enhancing our system of internal controls over financial reporting by continuing to implement the plan of remediation described in Item 9A of the 2019 Form 10-K.